Translating content for online stores

 Step 1: Install the Shopify GraphiQL App

-Install the Shopify GraphiQL app on your development store with developer preview enabled.
-We’ll use the Shopify GraphiQL app to build and execute GraphQL queries and mutations on your development store.
-When installing the GraphiQL app, make sure that you enable the
+Install the Shopify GraphiQL app on your store.
+You can use the Shopify GraphiQL app to build and execute GraphQL queries and mutations on your store.
+When installing the GraphiQL app, make sure that you enable the translations and locales

 shopLocaleEnable mutation to enable the

-published fields to verify that the locale has been successfully enabled, but not published to the online store.
+published fields to verify that the locale has been successfully enabled.

-By default, newly enabled locales are not published to online store.
+By default, newly enabled locales are not published.

 Step 4: Write a translation

-translationsRegister mutation to create a new translation for any translatable resource.
-When you create a translation, you need to include the the digest of the original content in the
+translationsRegister mutation to create a new translation for a translatable resource.
+When you create a translation, you need to include the translatable content's

 Step 5: Publish the locale